Social and Legal Impact of Artificial Decision-Making

 • Jagiellonian University of Krakow (UJ)Poland

-• University Of Essex (UESSEX)United Kingdom
+• University of Essex (UESSEX)United Kingdom

 • University of Zurich (UZH)Switzerland